Travis LeRoy Southworth Info Writing Exhibitions Work Book AI Collect

 This forward-looking reflection explores AI’s accelerating influence on artmaking and the evolving role of the artist.
 Southworth discusses the potential of new tools like MATR LABS, which use robotics and algorithms to materialize digital images in oil.
 What is the artist’s role in an AI-saturated world?
 How has AI changed the idea of appropriation?

-New Beginnings Old Endings Secrets Secreting, Matr Labs Residency,
+New Beginnings Old Endings Secrets Secreting, Matr Labs Residency, Thresholds,

-5. In the Face of AI
+5. In the Face of Another AI

-Thresholds, Algorithmic EnnuiOmnia Ludens
+REVELATIONS, LiminalsAlgorithmic EnnuiOmnia Ludens

 Bodies of work being considered for monograph